hostelapp/classical-app-v2/README.md

 An interactive classical music catalogue built with React.
 The public experience lets visitors browse works by genre, composer, and piece, while a dedicated admin studio (optional in production builds) helps maintainers curate the underlying JSON catalog.

+> **Note**
+> This branch captures the static, catalog-driven rewrite.
+If you are migrating from the earlier Supabase prototype, follow the
+> configuration and deployment steps below to adopt the new workflow.

 ## Prerequisites

 - Node.js 18+